SonarSource/sonar-text/CONTRIBUTING.md

 ## Development environment

-1. Set up a Java development environment
+1. Set up a Java development environment, or use Docker, to be ready to perform commands such as those specified in the [README.md](README.md)
- - Or use Docker
 2. Set up an extension that validates YAML files, such as [YAML by RedHat](https://github.com/redhat-developer/vscode-yaml)
 3. Set up this [json-schema file](https://github.com/SonarSource/sonar-text/blob/master/sonar-text-plugin/src/main/resources/org/sonar/plugins/secrets/configuration/specifications/specification-json-schema.json) for your validation tooling
 4. Take a look at [the existing rules](https://github.com/SonarSource/sonar-text/tree/master/sonar-text-plugin/src/main/resources/org/sonar/plugins/secrets/configuration)